 The installation at Boeing Field is an RC located at 6736 Ellis Avenue S, in the City of Seattle, King County.
 The facility is owned by the King County International Airport (KCIA) The site consists of 7.8 acres, 1.31 of which are surveyable.
-There are five buildings within the site, none of which are approaching 50 years of age.
-No survey has been completed for this facility.
+There are five buildings within the site, constructed between 1984 and 2011.
+The Readiness Center was constructed in 1984.
+No cultural resources surveys has been completed for this facility.
 As a tenant of KCIA, WAARNG has no future construction projects planned for Boeing Field and no current cultural resource management concerns.